trusch/stellarctl/README.md

-stellarctl
+`stellarctl`
 ==========

 The long missing stellar command line utility!
+Finally a swiss army knife every lumenaut should have in their pockets!

 ## Features

+### high level

+* setup multi sign wallets with mnemonic codes according do SEP-0005
+* send and receive assets without the need to trust a third party
+* buy and sell any asset on SDEX
+* efficently inspect the blockchain state including balances and transaction details
+* craft arbitary transactions using human readable yaml files
+* query coinmarketcap from the commandline

-### functional
+### full list

 * create accounts
 * send lumens and other assets
 * manage trust
 * issue assets
+* manage SDEX offers
+* declarative transaction build system
 * generate keys
 * generate mnemonic codes and accounts according to SEP-0005
 * set account options
   * inflation address
   * thresholds
   * signers
+  * flags
+  * home domain
-  * etc...
+  * master weight
 * inspect ledger for account details
   * transactions
   * operations